WHY CONSERVE WORKING LANDS?

 Mineral Remoteness Assessment

-Federal law requires a mineral remoteness assessment be completed in all instances where the mineral estate has been severed and is owned separately from the surface estate.
+Federal law requires a mineral remoteness assessment be completed in all instances where the mineral estate has been partially severed and is owned separately from the surface estate.
 (This also includes any federally reserved minerals.)
 The mineral report must be completed by a certified geologist and must conclude that the likelihood of surface mining is “so remote as to be negligible”.
-NOTE: Oil and gas development is not considered to be surface mining, but must be assessed by CCALT staff to determine compatibility with a conservation easement.
+NOTE: Oil and gas development is not considered to be surface mining, but must be assessed by CCALT staff to determine compatibility with the conservation values.

 Deed of Conservation Easement